vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-campaigns-howitworks.md

 ## 6. Manage agreements

 If the user clicks on “Manage agreement” in the previous step, they will be sent to the merchant’s site where they can manage their subscriptions.
-We recommend using [Vipps Login](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) to make login to the merchant’s site go smoothly.
+We recommend using [VippsMobilePay Login](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) to make login to the merchant’s site go smoothly.

 ![Manage agreements](../images/vipps-recurring-api-howitworks/vipps-recurring-step6.svg)

 ## Great!
-Now you know how the Vipps Recurring agreements with campaign process works.
+Now you know how the VippsMobilePay Recurring agreements with campaign process works.